 Karen Lee is the author of two books, Consulting into the Future, and The Full Catastrophe, a memoir of her two marriages, widowhood, and healing after trauma.
 She publishes non-fiction on the psychology of management, consulting, historical pieces, and dealing with abuse.
 She developed the course “Writing Memoir When Your Story is Difficult” by focusing on the courage it takes to deal with difficult writing topics, self-care, writing skills and the journey of change we all go through in our lifetimes.
 She creates a safe environment so writing students can open up at their own pace in order to dig deep and write their truth.

-Maraya is a published and award-winning author of poetry, short story and essay, with several articles published in national and international magazines and online.
+Maraya is an award-winning author of poetry, short story and essay, with several articles published in national and international magazines and online.
 She writes travel-related blogs.
 She is currently working on her memoir called Love, Death & Tango.
 Maraya holds a BFA in Art Education and a BA in Psychology from the University of Calgary.
 Maraya has been a teacher and therapist for many years – working one to one and with small groups.
-As a freelance editor, she’s bit of a grammar nazi and a member of the punctuation police.
-She believes in the importance of learning the rules before you break them.
+As a freelance editor, she’s a stickler for grammar and a member of the punctuation police.
+She believes in learning the rules before you break them.